Engineering Leadership

 6. Anti-patterns to watch for

-• The "EM who's really a Staff Engineer with a team."
-They write 60% of the code, never run a real 1:1, and the team is functionally manager-less.
+- The "EM who's really a Staff Engineer with a team."
+They write 70–80% of the code, never run a real 1:1, and the team is functionally manager-less.
 Often happens at startups under headcount pressure.
+Different from a high-coding week during a re-platforming — the giveaway is the absence of the management work, not the presence of IC work.

 7. What to ask in an interview